 Innovation forms a continuum ranging from maintaining an existing product to creating a brand-new one.
-To select the right practices, I find it helpful to divide the continuum into three stages: a maintenance stage, a new feature stage, and a new product stage, as the image below shows.
-The diagram is inspired by Nagji and Tuff’s HBR article “Managing Your Innovation Portfolio”.
+To select the right practices, I find it helpful to divide the continuum into three stages: a maintenance stage, a new feature stage, and a new product stage, as the table below shows.
+The table is inspired by Nagji and Tuff’s HBR article “Managing Your Innovation Portfolio”.

-In the image above, the degree of uncertainty and innovation rises from left to right.
+In the table above, the degree of uncertainty and innovation rises from left to right.
 Whereas stage three focuses on protecting existing assets, stage one and two are about investing in the future.

 The three innovation stages correspond to the product’s lifecycle: Every product starts in stage one.
-After its launch, the product moves into stage two, and eventually arrives in stage three.
+After its launch, the product moves into stage two, and eventually, it arrives in stage three.

 Understanding the Innovation Stages

 Stage 3: Maintaining a product means making small incremental updates to ensure that the product stays competitive and profit goals are met.
-The product management focus is typically on maximising the return of investment: to minimise cost and increase revenue.
+The product management focus is typically on maximising the desired business benefits, for instance, minimise cost and maintain revenue.
 The innovation is low, and there is little uncertainty about what the product should look like and do, and how it is built.
 Experimentation and failure are hence not desirable.
 Planning the work and executing the plan works well.
 Most products in an established company fall into this category, and companies often optimise their processes and structures for this stage.

 Stage 2: One or more new features are created.
 This enhances an existing product, for instance, to increase the market share, or to enter a new market.
 Creating new features may require dealing with a new target group or addressing new needs, changing the user experience, or employing new technologies.
 Consequently, there is a significant amount of uncertainty present.
 Experimentation and failure are helpful to acquire the necessary knowledge and to develop the right features in the right way.